 - Details of the application were provided including views of the current site proposed development from various directions - A comparison was provided between the original proposed scheme and the new scheme - The shadowing diagram that had originally been requested had now been provided.
-However, they did not make any significant change to officers' recommendations - In the event that the application was approved, it would require a condition due to change in the layout - Although this application included improvements to the scheme, officers concluded that these were still outweighed by the visual impact of the scheme - Officers recommended refusal on the grounds of the design impact on the surrounding area and the flats at the 2nd floor level, as well as the impact on neighbouring properties
+However, they did not make any significant change to officers' recommendations - In the event that the application was approved, it would require a condition due to change in the layout - Although this application would bring improvement s to the shop and provide additional housing in the area, officers concluded that these were still outweighed by the visual impact of the scheme and harm to amenity. - Officers recommended refusal on the grounds of the design impact on the surrounding area as well as the impact on neighbouring properties